usc-mrel/Improved_3DRT_Speech/README.md

 # Improved_3DRT_Speech

  Code and data for generating reconstruction results for the original and proposed 3D methods in this paper: *Ziwei Zhao, Yongwan Lim, Dani Byrd, Shrikanth Narayanan, Krishna S. Nayak.
 "Improved 3D Real-Time MRI of Speech Production"*.
+Submitted to Mag.
+Reson.
+Med.

  To run this code, successfully installation of BART reconstruction toolbox is required.
 This code uses BART version of 0.4.03.
  The installation guideline can be found here:  https://mrirecon.github.io/bart/.

  ## Code Structure

- ### Demo scripts:
+ ### Demo script:
 - **main_recon_3d.m** Reconstruction script to perform the proposed constrained reconstruction.
-The script generates reconstructed dynamic 3D volumes and save reconstructions in a .mat file and an .avi file in the ‘results’ folder.
+The script generates reconstructed dynamic 3D volumes and saves reconstructions in a .mat file and an .avi file in the ‘results’ folder.

- ### Dataset:
+ ### Datasets:
 - **lac10132019_19_21_07.mat** Original sampling method using spiral arms with constant increments in the kx-ky plane with linear temporal order along kz.
 - **lac10132019_19_06_16.mat** Proposed sampling method using rotated spiral arms with a golden angle increment in the kx-ky with variable density randomized temporal order along kz.